springone-tour-2020-cicd/katacoda-scenarios/cicd-for-k8s/6-buildpacks/step3.md

 When the log shows that the build is done, check your [Docker Hub](https://hub.docker.com) to validate that an image has been published.
 The image will have a tag as specified in your Image configuration, as well as an auto-generated tag.
 Both tags are aliasing the same image digest.

-If necessary, `Send Ctrl+C`{{execute interrupt T1}} to stop tailing the log.

 ## Trigger a new build

-By default, kpack will poll the source code repo, the builder image, and the run image every 5 minutes, and will automatically rebuild - or rebase, as apporpriate - if it detects a new commit.
+By default, kpack will poll the source code repo, the builder image, and the run image every 5 minutes, and will automatically rebuild - or rebase, as approrpriate - if it detects a new commit.

 Notice that the Image resource is configured to poll the master branch on the app repo.
 That means any commit to the master branch will trigger a build.